gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy asked.

 "Correct."
-The bot shook its head left-right-left-right so quickly that it practically vibrated.
+The bot shook its head left-right-left-right as if it was shivering.
 "The modified GX-470 is this one's most important--- most important--- most imp---"